 The ADTA Research Sub-committee hosts an annual Research & Thesis Project Poster Session.
 Qualifying posters are presented by the authors at the conference with time for viewing and discussion among conference attendees, and a selection of abstracts from the poster session will be published in the American Journal of Dance Therapy.

 Submissions should be sent in electronic format via email as a word doc.
-Please include “Poster Session 2016” in the subject line.
+Please include “Poster Session” followed by your last name in the subject line.

 Poster Session Elements for Submission